Category Archives: Dutch Royals

 Amalia’s grandson Willem III, Prince of Orange, later King William III of England; Credit – Wikipedia

 During Willem’s minority, his mother Mary had to share his guardianship and regency with his paternal grandmother Amalia and Friedrich Wilhelm, Elector of Brandenburg, whose wife Louise Henriette was the elder sister of little Willem’s father.
 In 1660, Willem’s mother Mary died from smallpox while visiting her brothers King Charles II and the future King James II in England and Amalia became the sole regent for her 10-year-old grandson.
-In 1672, Willem III, Prince of Orange was declared an adult and his regency council was dismissed.
-Amalia witnessed her grandson become Stadtholder of Holland, Zeeland, Utrecht, Gelderland and Overijssel and Captain-General of the military forces.
-Willem went on to marry his first cousin Mary, the eldest surviving child of the future King James II of England.
+In 1672, Willem III, Prince of Orange was declared an adult, and his regency council was dismissed.
+Amalia witnessed her grandson become Stadtholder of Holland, Zeeland, Utrecht, Gelderland, and Overijssel and Captain-General of the military forces.
+Willem married his first cousin Mary, the eldest surviving child of the future King James II of England.
 During the Glorious Revolution of 1688, King James II was overthrown and his son-in-law and daughter then reigned jointly as King William III and Queen Mary II.

 Amalia died on September 8, 1675, in The Hague at the age of 73.
 She was buried at the Nieuwe Kerk in Delft.